 September 18, 2020 · Pete DiMaio

-COVID-19 and the resulting downturn in travel is causing a fundamental shift in how hoteliers will fill rooms.
+The leisure travel market has seen wholesale shifts in behavior, technology, expectations, the economy, and more.
+As a result, hoteliers need to reinvent their marketing strategies to find and attract guests to fill rooms.
 In the past hotel marketers have had a relatively easy job due to the huge demand for travel resulting in strategies revolving around “harvesting intent.”
-Now, when there’s more rooms than travelers, hoteliers have to take a much more aggressive strategy in wooing the interested travelers as well as finding entirely new guests.
+Now, hoteliers have to take a much more aggressive strategy in wooing interested travelers as well as finding entirely new guests.

-This brings us to the topic today, how can a hotelier evolve to be an alpha hunter of new guests?
-The answer lies in two steps, known to all successful hunters.
-First you must create an environment for your hunt to be successful.
+How can an independent hotel, small management group, or any hotelier thrive in a changing market when hotel demand is down?
+Using the analogy of a hunter in the field, the answer lies in two steps.
+First, you must create an environment for your hunt to be successful.
 Second, you actually get out in the field and start hunting.

 Step #1: Creating a Target-Rich Environment

 Before you go into the field, you will want to make sure you have created an ideal environment for your guests (aka prey) to learn about your property and decide to visit.
-You will also want to make sure you are still setup to do a bit of “gathering” while you’re hunting or more elusive guests.
 Just because you’ve adopted a hunter mindset, you should not give up on the tried and true ways of being a gatherer.
+You’ll want to make sure you are still set up to do a bit of “gathering” while hunting for more elusive guests.

 Before your hunt, answer these questions so you can be sure you’re ready… when you find your trophy guests.

-Answering these questions will make finding these new guests much easier because when you become a hunter hotelier your goal is to first create the desire to and then ensure you can fulfill their travel needs.
+Answering these questions will make finding new guests much easier because when you become a hunter hotelier your goal is to first create an environment that answers all of a traveler’s questions and fulfills their needs.

 Step #2: Strategies To Transition To A Hunter Hotelier

-Your transition from a gatherer to a hunter is happening.
-You have created a great environment that spurs engagement & conversion and you are working your existing “gathering” avenues.
+Your transition from a guest gatherer to a guest hunter is happening.
+You have created a great environment that spurs engagement & conversion while you are also working on your existing “gathering” avenues.
 Now, it’s time to begin getting in the field and taking proactive steps to drive guest engagement.

 Hunting Strategy #1

-Your owned assets extend beyond just your email database and include your social media following, direct mail list, phone list and more.
-Create tactics under this strategy that will help drive your guests desire to travel and alleviate any of their concerns that might prevent them from pulling out the credit card.
-Examples would be:
+Your owned assets extend beyond just your email database and include your social media following, direct mail list, phone list, and more.
+Create tactics under this strategy that will help drive your guests’ desire to travel and alleviate any of their concerns that might prevent them from pulling out the credit card.
+Examples include:

-• Personalized re-engagement email to anyone who has stayed last year, but not this year.
+• Create personalized re-engagement email to anyone who has stayed last year, but yet booked this year.

-• Good old fashioned direct mail.
+• Consider good old-fashioned direct mail.
 However, make it hyper-personalized with a guest’s previous room information, photos, and unique calls to action.
 Segmenting your list to a small specific audience (such as guests who had a COVID cancellation) will keep your costs down and conversion rates up.

 • Make the most of your phone list with a personalized call to invite the guest back for another stay.

-• Create contests and other engagement tools for your social followers to spur them (and their friends) that trip may be worthwhile.
+• Create contests and other engagement tools for your social followers to persuade them (and their friends) that a trip may be worthwhile.

-• Create content you can drive these guests to that alleviate their concerns.
-If you don’t know why your guests are traveling, the answers are in our 9th Edition Consumer Sentiment Study.
+• Create content you can drive these guests to that alleviates their concerns.
+If you don’t know why your guests are traveling, the answers are in our 2023 Leisure Travel Trends Study.

 Hunting Strategy #2